-Single Euro Payments Area transactions
+Single Euro Payments Area Transactions (SEPA)

 The European requirements of the Single Euro Payments Area (SEPA) have introduced across the Eurozone new payment instruments - SEPA credit transfers and SEPA direct debits.

-Meanwhile the SEPA Cards Framework (SCF) provides high level principles and rules for schemes, banks, and processors to enable European customers to use general purpose cards to make payments and cash withdrawals in Euro throughout the SEPA area with the same ease, convenience and method as domestically.
+- SEPA Cards Framework (SCF) provides high level principles and rules for schemes, banks, and processors to enable European customers to use general purpose cards to make payments and cash withdrawals in Euro throughout the SEPA area with the same ease, convenience and method as domestically.

-PSD2 drives more convenience and access to the user.
+- PSD2 drives more convenience and access to the user.
 Real-time information and notifications, additional security requirements and overall greater consistency aims to drive ecommerce and promises more transparency around payments services.